cap-js/cds-intellij/README.md

 DEBUG=cds-lsp
 ```

-These settings will also enable debug logging for the LSP server.
+These settings will also enable verbose logging for the LSP server (see below).

 After restarting the IDE, find the logs in the [plugin directory](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs), at `lib/cds-lsp/stdio.json`.